dbr787/absurd-rock/README.md

 - [] hide resize handle on radius handle grab
 - [] only show handles in that area when that corner or side is hovered
 - [] make radius handle draggable towards any corner from the center
-- [] make the area a grid or graph-like paper, then snap to the grid
+- [Hard] make the area a grid or graph-like paper, then snap to the grid

 ## Original